WWC-Hackathon-2023/missing_piece_api/README.md

 <!-- WWC Hackathon -->
 ### Women Who Code Hackathon for Social Good

   **The Missing Piece** was created by an international team of both FrontEnd and BackEnd developers for the [Women Who Code (WWC) Hackathon for Social Good 2023](https://hopin.com/events/wwcode-hackathon-for-social-good/registration).

-The Social Good that the Missing Piece Team chose to address is the emotional and mental wellbeing of retirees and seniors.
+  The Women Who Code Hackathon for Social Good requires that every project aims to support a target group: The Missing Piece Team chose to to address is the emotional and mental wellbeing of retirees and seniors by creating an app to facilitate the sharing of items.
+For our MVP (minimum viable product) we chose to focus on one item type: puzzles.

+  Why puzzles?
+Well, puzzles tend to accumulate over a lifetime and end up in boxes in the attic, never to be seen again.
+They're purchased, completed a few times, and then put away.
+A puzzle is a type of item that can be exchanged and returned over and over... plus it's fun to work on new ones without having to buy yet another puzzle!

   - `Challenge Statement`